Jefferson Park, California · Workers' Compensation

 Certified Specialist Eman Yazdchi has represented hundreds of injured California workers and appears regularly at WCAB Los Angeles to handle every stage of their claims.

 Eman Yazdchi is a Certified Specialist in Workers' Compensation Law, certified by the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-Fewer than 1% of California attorneys hold this credential.
+Only a small fraction of California attorneys hold this credential.
 He has represented hundreds of injured workers across South Los Angeles and the greater LA area, appearing regularly at the WCAB Los Angeles office.
 More about Eman Yazdchi.
 Verify his State Bar profile.

 Attorney fees in California workers' comp are set by the WCAB judge, typically 12 to 15 percent of your award or settlement.
 Nothing comes out of your pocket to start.
 If we recover nothing for you, you owe no fee.